 Have you been arrested or charged with a drug offense?
 Drug crimes can carry stiff penalties that could have lifelong consequences.
-Some of these penalties includes jail time, seizure of personal property, large costly fines, and they all could directly affect your permanent criminal record.
+Some of these penalties include jail time, seizure of personal property, and large costly fines, each of which directly affect your permanent criminal record.

 Penalties for Drug Crimes in Maryland